data-intuitive/diflow/README.md

 ## General idea

-A pipeline is a combination of modules:
+A pipeline is a combination of _modules_:

 - A module contains one step in a larger process
-- Each _module_ is independant
+- Each _module_ is independent
 - A module can be tested
 - A module runs in a dedicated and versioned container
 - A module takes a _triplet_ as argument: